FREQUENTLY ASKED QUESTIONS

-Then follow VALENCIA Trail Race signs to the check-in area.
+Then follow the VALENCIA Trail Race signs to the check-in area.

-Last minute race day BIB pickup is available on Saturday March 25th starting at 5:30 AM at the start line.
+Last-minute race day bib pick-up is available on Saturday starting at 5:00 AM at the start line.

 The race start line is located at the trail head off 29889 San Francisquito Canyon Road.
 From the intersection of McBean Pkwy and Copper Hill Dr, go east to San Fransiquito Canyon Road and make a left.
 Follow for 2.5 miles and park on the side of the road.
 Then follow VALENCIA Trail Race signs to the start area.
 Race starts at sunrise around 7:00 AM, last minute check-in starts at 5:30 AM.